Active machine learning

 Designing new formulations

 Coupling our predictive models and assay technologies enables us to efficiently design novel drug delivery solutions.
-These technologies can boost the efficacy and safety of medications, for example by enabling better targeting or modulating the metabolism of drugs.
+These technologies can boost the efficacy and safety of medications, for example by enabling better targeting, modulating the metabolism of drugs, or optimizing ADMET profiles.
 Through the application of machine learning, we can hasten the discovery of such materials.
 By specifically focusing on re-purposing food and drug additives, we generate drug delivery solutions with accelerated pathway for potential approval.
 For example, we have identified food additives that can slow down drug metabolism, invented coatings for enzymatically-controlled drug release, and designed novel nanoparticles from small molecular excipients that increase their anti-cancer effectiveness in vivo.
 Currently on-going efforts investigate the in vivo potential of functional excipients that reduce the side-effects and toxicity of the delivered drug.